 In a few more steps, you’ll see a double blue blaze and the trail does a steep zig to the right.
 But first, some flat rocks and calm waters for a nice snack break.

 Post-snack, you can tackle the rocky switchback in the trail.
 It’s not long, leveling off quickly then descending before reaching a field of giant rocks.

 It’s a must to go up, over, around, in between these massive rocks.
 Just because it’s fun.

 There are a variety of routes to scramble down to the basin of Lower Falls.
-The Whiteoak Canyon swimming hole is beyond popular in summer months.
+The White Oak Canyon swimming hole is beyond popular in warmer months.

 Since this is an out-and-back hike, simply re-trace your steps to return to the parking area.

-From the parking area, it took me 90 minutes to complete this hike.
+It took me 90 minutes to complete this hike.
 It’s beautiful, especially in fall.
-If you like hikes to Shenandoah waterfalls, this hike is one to love.
+If you like Shenandoah waterfall hikes, this hike is one to love.

-The town of Sperryville is a 30-minute drive from the trailhead.
+The town of Sperryville is a 30-minute drive from the start of the Whiteoak Canyon Trail.
 It’s the closest town if you want to grab a post-hike bite.

 Burgers N Things is a popular spot for burgers, subs and milkshakes.
 There’s plenty of outdoor seating too so you can further enjoy the day.

 Disclosure: This post was sponsored in part by DuCard Vineyards.
 All views and opinions expressed here are my own.